 In the current tumultuous and uncertain economic environment, acquiring new customers, clients, and subscriptions is tougher than ever before.
 Many companies have laid emphasis on retention and sought better ways to retain existing contracts.

 A well-thought-out contract renewal strategy gives you an overview of your strengths and opportunities and provides a projection of your performance based on the socioeconomic environment (in which your organization is bound to operate).
-Let’s find out how you can improve your renewal strategy.
+But first, let's see what contract renewals are.

 The Importance of a Proactive Contract Renewal Strategy

-A robust contract renewal strategy can significantly enhance the performance of your business.
+A robust contract renewal process can significantly enhance the performance of your business.
 A proactive strategy has many advantages:

 - It gives you room to retain and fully capitalize on existing accounts instead of hunting new ones